The Truth About Castor Oil for Hair Growth

 Let’s start with ingredients that work similarly to how castor oil is supposed to work: anti-inflammatories.
 When the hair follicles are soothed they are in a better position to keep making hair, but there are plenty of anti-inflammatory natural compounds that are a lot more pleasant to use than castor oil, like full-spectrum hemp and turmeric.
 Both of these ingredients can penetrate into the hair follicle, especially when they are micro-encapsulated, like the VEGAMOUR GRO+ collection of hair, lash and brow serums.

-Beyond this, we also prefer ingredients that have been proven to help with hair growth through well-understood mechanisms, like the DHT blocker red clover extract which we use in our GRO Hair Serum.
-Adding a hair serum to encourage visibly longer hair is one of the easiest ways to maximize your hair routine.
+Beyond this, we also prefer ingredients that have been proven to help with hair growth through well-understood mechanisms, like red clover extract which is featured in GRO Hair Serum.
+Adding a hair serum to encourage thicker, fuller hair is one of the easiest ways to maximize your hair routine.

 More From VEGAMOUR